alyulina/metastatic-phenotypes/data/README.md

-`metadata.csv` contains information about all samples sequenced.
+`bc-counts` contains barcode counts for all samples sequenced (see metadata.csv` for sample details).